miketropi/memberfun/STATUS.md

 - WordPress API integration for authentication completed
 - Social authentication with Google and GitHub implemented
 - Need to connect remaining forms to backend API
+- Member Seminar System backend implementation completed with REST API endpoints
+- Member Seminar System frontend components in development (calendar view, seminar listing, and registration)
+- Next focus will be on completing the seminar registration system and attendance tracking